Nidharshana17/Nidhucottages.github.io/README.md

-This is to develop a Tourist Cottage Booking website.
+This code is to develop a Tourist Cottage Booking website.